Snorkeling Package

 4. Boots: Put on your boots and tighten the velcro straps (note: some of our drysuits have the boots attached to the suit).

 5. Hood: Take your hood and flip it upside down, then slide the hood over your head.
-Make sure to tuck away your hair.
-Pull the collar down and fold it into the neoprene neck gasket on the drysuit.
+Tuck away your hair and fold the collar down into the neoprene neck gasket on the drysuit.

 6. Gloves: Put on your gloves and zip them up.

-7. Finally, don’t forget to bring your mask, snorkel and fins with you in the zodiac!
+7. Bring your mask, snorkel and fins with you in the zodiac!